 Venice from above (cruise departure), June 2011

 We took a water taxi from our hotel to our cruise ship.
-After checking into our ‘mini suite, we watched the departure form the 12th deck.
+After checking into our ‘mini suite, we watched the departure from the 12th deck.
 Sailing out past the city from that height was like flying low over Venice – fantastic!
 However, this kind of traffic is not good for Venice and should be banned.
 We were lucky to have experienced it.